ssypachev/nvrng/README.md

 if bad value is used, then `getSet` will return error and set.

 `include` - array or set of values that would be injected to output set, default is empty set.
-For example, if `include` is 3 unique string long and you generate 5 new string, then output would be 5 + 3 = 8 strings long
+For example, if `include` is 3 unique strings long and you generate 5 new strings, then output would be 5 + 3 = 8 strings long

 `exclude` - array or set of values that must be ommitted in output set, default is empty set